matiasb/python-unidiff/README.rst

     <Hunk: @@ 109,14 110,21 @@ def __repr__(self):>
     >>> patch[2]
     <PatchedFile: unidiff/utils.py>
-    >>> print patch[2]
+    >>> print(patch[2])
+    diff --git a/unidiff/utils.py b/unidiff/utils.py
+    index eae63e6..29c896a 100644
     --- a/unidiff/utils.py
     +++ b/unidiff/utils.py
     @@ -37,4 +37,3 @@
     # - deleted line
     # \ No newline case (ignore)
     RE_HUNK_BODY_LINE = re.compile(r'^([- \+\\])')
+    -

-Load unified diff data by instantiating PatchSet with a file-like object as argument, or using PatchSet.from_filename class method to read diff from file.
+Load unified diff data by instantiating `PatchSet` with a file-like object as argument, or using `PatchSet.from_filename` class method to read diff from file.

-A PatchSet is a list of files updated by the given patch.
-For each PatchedFile you can get stats (if it is a new, removed or modified file; the source/target lines; etc), besides having access to each hunk (also like a list) and its respective info.
+A `PatchSet` is a list of files updated by the given patch.
+For each `PatchedFile` you can get stats (if it is a new, removed or modified file; the source/target lines; etc), besides having access to each hunk (also like a list) and its respective info.